joffrey-bion/krossbow/docs/migration-guides.md

 Here are some details about how to migrate from one major version to another.

+## From 3.x to 4.x

+### withJsonConversions moved to its own module

+If you were using Krossbow with `krossbow-stomp-kxserialization`, the `withJsonConversions` helper has moved to a new module called `krossbow-stomp-kxserialization-json`.
+This new module now transitively brings `kotlinx-serialization-json` so you don't need to depend on that one explicitly.

 ## From 2.x to 3.x

 ### Use Durations instead of millis